-3. Other Written Motions
+4. Other Written Motions

 Please remember the page and word limits under C.R.C.P.
 121, section 1-15(1).
-The Court takes these limits seriously and the parties is expected to, as well.
+The Court takes these limits seriously and counsel is expected to as well.
 The appropriate page limits are as follows: